seemantk/nrapm/README.md

     Finished dev [unoptimized + debuginfo] target(s) in 2.98s
 ```

-to build development version of nrapm.
-You can run following command to build a nrapm binary optimized for your target CPU and platform
+ To build an optimized `nrapm` binary for your target CPU and platform, you can run:

 ```shells
 $ cargo rustc --release -- -C target-cpu=native